Junpengalaitp/Algorithm-Data-Structure/markdown/graph.md

 ### LC 815.
 Bus Routes
 * each route is a node, build a undirected graph on routes if two routes has intersections
 * use a bfs to get the shortest route
+* add depth and route as node to the queue